preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/document-management/settings/index.rst

 General
 *********
-You can set on the "General" tab:
+You can set this on the "General" tab:

 + **Authors of Controlled Documents**: Here you can set the type of permissions to be used in Controlled Documents libraries in the tenant.
     - "Document Authors Group": This is the default setting.
 A specific permission group will be used for authors.